jac-oblong/nonstdlib/readme.md

 ## File Structure

-- [Header Files](file:inc) - The actual implementation of the library units.
+- [Header Files](file:nonstdlib) - The actual implementation of the library units.
 Everything of note exists within this folder.
-- [Source Files](file:src) - Optional individual library units.
-These files simply include and corresponding header file and implementation.
-- [Tests](file:test) - Unit tests for the library.
+- [Tests](file:test) - All tests for the library.
 - [Documentation](file:doc) - Various pieces of documentation.
 The documentation / examples for each
   module are in the header files themselves.
 This folder holds other pieces of documentation that do not fit elsewhere.